ShaoZhi21/Minimart/README.md

 The **Muhammadiyah Welfare Home Minimart Website** is a web application developed as part of the **Hack4Good Hackathon**.
 The goal of this project is to provide an online minimart for the welfare home, allowing them to manage and sell essential goods, all while creating a user-friendly platform for both administrators and customers.

+## Context and Purpose
+**Mission of the NPO**
+This project supports [Name of NPO], which helps boys aged 10-19 who have experienced neglect, abuse, homelessness, or involvement in the juvenile justice system.
+The NPO aims to provide a safe environment where these boys can rebuild their lives and develop essential life skills.

+**Intended Users**
+The minimart prototype serves the boys in the NPO’s care, allowing them to access basic necessities such as food, hygiene products, and clothing, empowering them to meet their needs independently.

+**The Role of the Minimart**
+The minimart provides an online platform for boys to select and request essential items, offering both access to necessities and a sense of autonomy, which contributes to their well-being and dignity.

+**Long-Term Impact**
+The minimart aims to improve the boys' quality of life by addressing immediate needs and fostering independence, while also helping them develop life skills and self-esteem, supporting their long-term growth and rehabilitation.

 ## Features

 ### User Features